Ligation (molecular biology): DNA concentration

 The concentration of DNA can affect the rate of ligation, and whether the ligation is an inter-molecular or intra-molecular reaction.
 Ligation involves joining up the ends of a DNA with other ends, however, each DNA fragment has two ends, and if the ends are compatible, a DNA molecule can circularize by joining its own ends.
 At high DNA concentration, there is a greater chance of one end of a DNA molecule meeting the end of another DNA, thereby forming intermolecular ligation.
 At a lower DNA concentration, the chance that one end of a DNA molecule would meet the other end of the same molecule increases, therefore intramolecular reaction that circularizes the DNA is more likely.
 The transformation efficiency of linear DNA is also much lower than circular DNA, and for the DNA to circularize, the DNA concentration should not be too high.
 As a general rule, the total DNA concentration should be less than 10 μg/ml.

 The relative concentration of the DNA fragments, their length, as well as buffer conditions are also factors that can affect whether intermolecular or intramolecular reactions are favored.

 The concentration of DNA can be artificially increased by adding condensing agents such as cobalt hexamine and biogenic polyamines such as spermidine, or by using crowding agents such as polyethylene glycol (PEG) which also increase the effective concentration of enzymes.
 Note however that additives such as cobalt hexamine can produce exclusively intermolecular reaction, resulting in linear concatemers rather than the circular DNA more suitable for transformation of plasmid DNA, and is therefore undesirable for plasmid ligation.
 If it is necessary to use additives in plasmid ligation, the use of PEG is preferable as it can promote intramolecular as well as intermolecular ligation.

 Ligase concentration

-The higher the ligase concentration, the faster the rate of ligation.
+As is usual for an enzyme, the higher the ligase concentration, the faster is the rate of ligation.
 Blunt-end ligation is much less efficient than sticky end ligation, so a higher concentration of ligase is used in blunt-end ligations.
 High DNA ligase concentration may be used in conjunction with PEG for a faster ligation, and they are the components often found in commercial kits designed for rapid ligation.